3v401/HPC_tools/Containerization/Apptainer/README.md

 # What is Containerization?

 Containerization is a form of virtualization that packages an application with all its dependencies into a single unit (the container).
-Unline Virtual Machines (VMs), containers share the host system's kernel (in this case, JURECA) and hence being these much faster to start, smaller in size and more efficient in resource usage.
+Unlike Virtual Machines (VMs), containers share the host system's kernel (in this case, JURECA) and hence being these much faster to start, smaller in size and more efficient in resource usage.

 Containers encapsulate everything an application needs to run (libraries, tools...).